Bayesian Fixed-domain Asymptotics for Covariance Parameters in a Gaussian Process Model: Asymptotic Efficiency and Convergence Rate of Posterior Prediction

-\end{theorem} To prove Theorem \ref{thm:suprate.OU}, we use the result in \citet{Stein90b} and relate the rate $\varsigma_n$ in Assumption \ref{assump.Mn} to the convergence rate of the finite sample version of the symmetrized Kullback-Leibler divergence between two equivalent Gaussian measures $P_{(\sigma^2,\alpha)}$ and $P_{(\sigma_0^2,\alpha_0)}$ towards its limit, where $\sigma^2\alpha^{2\nu}=\theta_0=\sigma_0^2\alpha_0^{2\nu}$; see the proof in Section \ref{supsec:pae} of the supplementary materials.
-Since $\overline\kappa$ and $\underline\kappa$ are both small positive numbers as given in \eqref{eq:2kappa}, it is clear that $\varsigma_n$ in Theorem \ref{thm:suprate.OU} converges to zero faster than $n^{-1/2}$.
-As a result, the two posterior convergence rates for asymptotic efficiency in Theorem \ref{thm:suprate.OU} are both as fast as $n^{-1/2}\log n$.
+\end{theorem} To prove Theorem \ref{thm:suprate.OU}, we use the result in \citet{Stein90b} and relate the rate $\varsigma_n$ in Assumption \ref{assump.Mn} to the convergence rate of the finite sample version of the symmetrized Kullback-Leibler divergence between two equivalent Gaussian measures towards its limit.
+Since $\overkappa$ and $\underkappa$ are both small positive numbers as given in \eqref{eq:2kappa}, the two posterior convergence rates for asymptotic efficiency in Theorem \ref{thm:suprate.OU} are both close to the rate $n^{-1/2}$.